Comparing Open Source Database Options

 - Real-time analytics

-- Content management and cataloging
+- Content management systems with unstructured data

 Limitations: